Galaxy is a mother of three with thirty years of experience in making money go further.

 - As a last resort, use a minimal amount of white vinegar on a small fluffy towel and rub the stain in a circular motion.
 Only do this for a short time, and keep checking the material as you are cleaning.
 If it starts to discolor, stop using the vinegar.

 - If the item you cleaned is a pair of shoes and they are in any way damp, stuff them with something to help keep their shape as they dry.
 Never leave a suede item in direct sunlight, as suede is very prone to fading.
 If you leave it out as it dries, you will find uneven patches appear that will never go away.

-Sometimes, the suede or leather items you have really need to be cleaned by a professional.
+Sometimes, suede or leather items really need to be cleaned by a professional.
 This can be very expensive.
-There are many faux suede and leather goods on the market which look and feel just like the real thing.
+Many faux suede and leather goods on the market look and feel just like the real thing.
 They clean well and very cheaply, and you can use ordinary tap water and a little mild detergent to do so.
-Perhaps you can consider switching to items made from this material: It could save you money while saving the animals' hides.
+Perhaps you can consider switching to items made from this material; it could save you money while saving the animals' hides.

 Questions & Answers